tlee753/tlee753.github.io/_pages/vape.md

 <br>

 ### The Big Idea
-The idea is to take advantage of uniquely Earth-like atmospheric conditions to put a scientific probe into the upper atmosphere.
+My idea is to take advantage of uniquely Earth-like atmospheric conditions to put a scientific probe into the upper atmosphere.
 My rational is an extremely low cost probe would have minimal risk compared to a larger, more expensive payload, and would teach us enormous amounts about how the Venusian climate functions.
 Everything from the wind current forces, Soviet "rain" conjecture, sustainability of solar visibility for the solar panels, and longevity of an atmospheric spacecraft could be tested without much fear of losing the craft.

 In a list my major goals are as follows:
 - ultra low cost